shittuadams/My-Portfolio/README.md

   </li>

   <li>
-    <h3>Data Visualization with Wallmart's Retail Dataset Using Tableau</h3>
+    <h3>Data Visualization of Wallmart's Retail Dataset Using Tableau</h3>
     <p><span>For more details on this project click </span><a target="_blank" href="https://github.com/shittuadams/WallmartDataAnalysis">here</a>.</p>
     <img src="images/Walmart-Image.png">
   </li>